NYC Logo

 In the center is a windmill, reminiscent of Amsterdam, the capital of Holland, after which the city was originally named.
 Nearby are two barrels of flour.
 Before the arrival of the colonizers, the natives did not know what bread was.
 Moreover, it was New York that, in 1674, obtained the exclusive right to produce and sell flour in the colonies, which contributed to its prosperity.

-In contrast to the two barrels at the top and bottom of the shield, sit beavers.
+In contrast to the two barrels at the top and bottom of the shield sit beavers.
 The first settlers survived by selling their skins.
-They sent the furs to Europe to sew hats, receiving other goods in return.
+They sent furs to Europe to sew hats and receive other goods.
 The Indians helped a lot with this.
 The natives paid with hides instead of money and taught the colonists how to get the fur.

 After the United States’ founding and the colonies’ liberation from British rule, an eagle was added to the NYC seal, replacing the crown of England that had been there previously.
 The bird became a symbol of strength and freedom.
 It stands for the Northern Hemisphere, where America is located.

 The date below the shield indicates the year New Amsterdam was designated as the colony’s main fort.
-Across the bottom circumference, goes an inscription in Latin of the seal’s affiliation with the city.
+Across the bottom circumference goes an inscription of the seal’s affiliation with the city in Latin.
 It uses the Latin name of New York Eboraci.

 Font and Colors